DanE4/Haskell-Lessons/README.md

 Install GHCup by running the command:  brew install ghcup
 Use GHCup to install GHC, cabal-install, Stack, and haskell-language-server by running the command:   ghcup install

-## How to install it on Windows machines:
+## How to install Haskell on Windows machines:

 https://www.haskell.org/ghcup/